Comparisons

 Thinkific consistently gets the highest satisfaction scores in this category — 4.6/5 on G2, compared to Teachable's declining 3.9/5.
 The reason: they invest in the student experience.

 The assessment tools (quizzes, assignments, completion tracking) feel more polished than the competition.
-A Reddit user in r/edtech noted: "Thinkific's student experience is still the best.
-The assessment tools and the way lessons flow just feels more professional than Teachable."
+The student experience — the way lessons flow and progress is tracked — consistently rates higher than Teachable.

 Zero transaction fees across all plans is a big deal.
 On a $500 course, that's $37.50 you keep instead of handing to Teachable.